How to Know if Embryo Transfer has Worked?

 Cramps

-After embryo transfer, cramps can happen for three reasons; you are about to menstruate, the embryo transfer was successful, and the fetus is attached to the uterus lining, or your pelvis has been hurt during the transfer procedure.
+After embryo transfer, cramps can happen for three reasons; you are about to menstruate, the embryo transfer was successful, the fetus is attached to the uterus lining, or your pelvis has been hurt during the transfer procedure.

 Also, cramping and mild pain in the lower abdomen can be caused by the progesterone you take after the transfer.